The Ultimate Glossary of Project Management Terms

 A standards of practice guide to professional expertise in project management profession, standardized by ISO.

-Project Management Office (PMO)
+Project management office (PMO)

-PMO is the title for the person or business group within an organization that maintains the standards of project process.
+PMO is the title for the person or business group within an organization that maintains the standards of the project process.

-Refers to the length of a project from conception to completion and all steps in-between, according to distinct phases of delivery.
+Refers to the length of a project from conception to completion and all steps in between, according to distinct phases of delivery.

 Project management professional

-This can refer to a professional project manager working in any field and typically refers to those certified project managers, which can include Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) to entry level certification, such as CompTIA Project+.
+This can refer to a professional project manager working in any field and typically refers to those certified project managers, which can include Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) to entry-level certification, such as CompTIA Project+.

 Project management software